KVEN: KTRO

-In October 1987, Sunbeam Radio Partnership sold KTRO and its FM sister station, then called KCAQ, to Greater Pacific Radio Exchange Inc., a company owned by Frank, for $5 million.
-As Frank was also the minority partner in Sunbeam Radio, the transaction gave him complete ownership of the station pair.
+In October 1987, Sunbeam Radio Partnership sold KTRO and its FM sister station, then called KCAQ, to Greater Pacific Radio Exchange Inc., a company owned by Harold Frank, for $5 million.
+As Hal was also the minority partner in Sunbeam Radio, the transaction gave him complete ownership of the station pair.

 KVTA

 In mid-1996, Greater Pacific Radio Exchange sold KTRO and KCAQ to Gold Coast Broadcasting for $3.65 million.
 The new owner immediately dropped the Spanish programming and switched to a news/talk format in English.
-Three years later, on February 15, 1999, KTRO changed its call letters to KVTA and became the new home of competitor KVEN's news team, led by the latter's longtime morning hosts Dave Ciniero and Bob Adams.
+Three years later, on February 15, 1999, KTRO changed its call letters to KVTA and became the new home of competitor KVEN (1450 AM)'s news team, led by the latter's longtime morning hosts Dave Ciniero and Bob Adams.

 KVTA had been operating at reduced power under special temporary authority (STA) from the Federal Communications Commission (FCC) starting in 2011 due to engineering problems.
 On April 15 of that year, the station discovered that one of the monitoring points for its antenna system had gone over the limit prescribed in its license; nighttime power was reduced to 648 watts while they cause was investigated.
 However, before the problem could be corrected, a farmer plowing on land adjacent to the KVTA transmitter site mistakenly crossed a boundary and tore up at least half of the ground wiring for one of the three towers used for KVTA's daytime antenna pattern.
 This incident required the station to reduce daytime power to 4,600 watts and nighttime power further, to 136 watts.
 As of January 8, 2013, KVTA had not completed repairs and requested an extension of the STA.

 On July 31, 2012, two hosts of brokered-time real estate shows that were broadcast on KVTA, Kenneth A. Powell and Kathryn "Katie" Rose, were sentenced to lengthy prison terms for perpetrating a Ponzi scheme type of fraud.
 Radio stations that air programming of this sort are usually held harmless if the broadcasters who buy time on their facilities are not directly tied to ownership.